 SI-UK can help you apply to study Food Science in the UK.
 Arrange your free consultation online or at our London office today.

-The UK is widely regarded as a world leader in Food Science programmes, and as such many industry professionals will visit and teach at your chosen institution.
+The UK is widely regarded as a world leader in Food Science courses, and as such many industry professionals will visit and teach at your chosen institution.
 Placements are also an option for students who wish to spend a year gaining firsthand experience in the industry.
 A Masters of Food Science (MSc Food Science) is ideal for students who want to widen their skillset and boost employability.

 Food Science graduates will find employment in research, hygiene, nutrition, packaging, analysis, quality control and buying.
 Your degree can also be used in areas such as marketing and journalism, while postgraduate study is also a popular choice if you wish to stay in full-time study.